sfs1109756/expense/README.md

     ```sql
     CREATE DATABASE expense_tracker;

-    -- Use the provided SQL script to create tables and relationships
+    -- Use the provided SQL script to create tables and relationships check database.sql
     -- Run the script in your MySQL client
     ```

-4. Create a `.env` file in the `backend` directory and add the following environment variables:
+4. Create a `.env` file in the `root` directory and add the following environment variables:

     ```env
     DB_HOST=your-database-host